casperjs/casperjs/builder/sources/installation_contents.md

 // do stuff
 ```

-Then just run your script using the `python.exe` program.
+Then just run your script using the `phantom.exe` program.

 <span class="label label-info">Note</span>
 There is no output coloration when running CasperJS on Microsoft platforms.